Jubatian/rrpge-spec/specs/kcall.rst

 - Host:   Required.
 - N/S:    The target area may always be zeroed to indicate no files.
 - Param1: File name offset in CPU Data memory.
-- Param2: File name size limit in bytes (including terminating zero).
+- Param2: File name size limit in words.
 - Ret.X3: Index of kernel task or 0x8000 if no more task slots are available.

 Finds and fills in the next valid file after the one passed.
 The passed file